 The following section satisfies NEPA's requirement for responding to comments on the draft environmental impact statement (DEIS).
 NEPA requires that a federal agency shall respond to comments on the DEIS by one or more of the following means: (1) Modify an existing alternative; (2) develop and analyze a new alternative; (3) supplement, improve, or modify the analyses; (4) make factual corrections; or (5) explain why the comments do not warrant further agency response, citing the sources, authorities, or reasons which support the agency's position.
 In an effort to satisfy the fifth requirement mentioned above, the following section responds to written comments generated during the comment period for the Comprehensive Ecosystem-Based Amendment 1 (CE-BA 1) and DEIS, in addition to those received as verbal testimony during the public hearings.
 The first section summarizes and responds to Environmental Protection Agency (EPA) comments on the DEIS, which received an LO (Lack of Objections) rating from that agency.
-The remaining sections and the general public.
+The remaining sections summarize and respond to comments received from the non-governmental organizations and the general public.